Data Protection and Compliance with GDPR regulations

 Data Protection Policy

-All Personal Information held by Hampshire Scouts is in accordance with its Data Protection Policy.
+All Personal Information held by Hampshire Scouts is in accordance with its Data Protection Policy, which can be downloaded below.